Genetic Perturbation Platform

 The Genetic Perturbation Platform, formerly known as the RNA interference (RNAi) Platform, supports functional investigations of the mammalian genome that can reveal how genetic alterations lead to changes in phenotype.

-To enable those investigations, the platform develops technologies for perturbing genes, including libraries of short hairpin RNAs (shRNAs), CRISPR/Cas9 constructs, and open reading frames (ORFs) to knock down or overexpress genes.
-The platform also supports other techniques such as TALEN and CRISPR/Cas9 for genome editing and “tough decoy” constructs to inhibit microRNAs.
+To enable those investigations, the platform develops technologies for perturbing genes, including libraries of CRISPR/Cas9 constructs, short hairpin RNAs (shRNAs), and open reading frames (ORFs) to edit, knockdown, or overexpress genes, respectively.

-The platform’s scope has grown significantly since its inception, when it grew out of The RNAi Consortium (TRC), a collaborative effort of six academic research institutions and five leading life sciences organizations.
-The Genetic Perturbation Platform and TRC work as an integrated team to develop the materials and technology to enable and enhance RNAi as a tool for mammalian genetic screening.
+The platform's scope has grown significantly since its inception, when launched The RNAi Consortium (TRC), a collaborative effort of academic and private organizations.
+The TRC has been succeeded by the Functional Genomics Consortium (FGC).
+The Genetic Perturbation Platform and FGC work as an integrated team to develop the materials and technology to enable and enhance the above perturbation technologies as tools for mammalian genetic screening.
 The materials and knowledge generated by this team will be made available to the entire scientific community.

 The platform's major activities include:

-Platform scientists are creating genome-scale libraries of RNAi reagents, targeting virtually all human and mouse genes, which are carried in lentiviral vectors that allow this library to be introduced into a wide range of cell types.
-They have also developed a streamlined production process for rapid expansion of the library.
+Platform scientists are generating genome-scale libraries of CRISPR/Cas9, shRNA, and ORF reagents targeting virtually all human and mouse genes and carried in lentiviral vectors that allow this library to be introduced into a wide range of cell types and to be used in pooled screens.
+They have also developed a streamlined production process for rapid expansion of these libraries.
+Some of these libraries are available through Addgene.

-Platform scientists are developing and optimizing methods for using the library in high-throughput screening.
-This has enabled the first arrayed RNAi genetic screens by lentiviral infection as well as pooled screening approaches.
+Platform scientists are developing and optimizing methods for using libraries in high-throughput screening.
+This has enabled arrayed and pooled screening approaches utilizing CRISPR/Cas9, shRNA, and ORF reagents in genetic screens.